ScanMeFindMe/resources/texts/en/static/text.md

 <h3>Ticketing</h3>

-<p>Carnivals, public transports, carnivals, and other paid admission spaces use text QR codes to store relevant ticketing information like ticket number, purchase date, and fee.
-Attendants scan the QR code to minimize queue lines and ensure orderly admission.</p>
+<p>Concerts, public transports, carnivals, and other paid admission spaces use text QR codes to store relevant ticketing information like ticket number, purchase date, and fee.
+This information is usually encrypted so it is hard to mock it.
+Attendants scan the QR code to minimize queue lines and ensure orderly admission.
+They use the app that stores a decryption key and can check validity.</p>

 <h3>Manufacturing</h3>